daveym/lint/README.md

 ## Intro

 To use this app, you need to have a [Pocket account](https://getpocket.com) and have access to your 'Consumer Key'.
 A consumer key is created by Pocket for each application that wants to access Pocket data via the Pocket API.
-As I'm open sourcing this application, feel free to go and set up your own copy on Pocket to get a consumer key.
+As I'm open sourcing this application, feel free to go and set up your own copy on Pocket to get a consumer key - you'll need one to run this app!

 ## Installation